java2077it/java2077it/README.md

 - 👋 Hi, I’m khashayar
 - 👀 I’m interested in java
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on java
+- 💞️ I’m looking to collaborate on java projects

 <!---
 java2077it/java2077it is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.